shomechakraborty/one-proportion-z-test-program/README.md

 that the population proportion of interest is greater than, less than, or unequal to the Null Hypothesis value based on the given significance level.

-Conclusion: By making this model, I was able to combine my knowledge and skills of both the Golang programming language as well as
-Statistics towards a real-life applications.
+Conclusion: Over the course of developing this model, I was able to combine my knowledge and skills of both the Golang programming language as well as Statistics towards a real-life applications.
 I hope to build upon my projects to develop further computational statistical and information-processing model in the future in areas such as economic and financial research.

+README UPDATED TO PROVIDE ADDITIONAL CLARIFICATION ON PROGRAM: 03/31/2025